PeAChristen/HWS/Workbench/README.md

 ### HWS: FreeCAD Workbench

-This is a dedicated FreeCAD workbench to create and simulate toolpaths('wirepaths') for the HWS machine.
+This is a FreeCAD workbench to create and simulate toolpaths('wirepaths') for the grbl-mega-5x machine.
 At the moment the workbench is in heavy development and its functionality may be broken from time to time.

 **Current Features:\***